 console.log(newArr)

 In the above code, the function named “checkOdd” is a higher-order function.
-The “checkOdd” functions have two parameters – an array and a function.
+The “checkOdd” function has two parameters – an array and a function.
 The function that is passed to it is named as “add”.
-Now, this “checkOdd” function iterates over the array (arr) and check if the element is odd or even, then appends it to another array named “newArr”.
+Now, this “checkOdd” function iterates over the array (arr) and check if each element is odd or even, then appends it to another array named “newArr”.
 If the element is odd, then it is passed as a parameter to the “add” function (which was passed as a parameter to the “checkOdd” function).
 Then, the “add” function returns the element by adding one to it.
-At the end, when the iteration is over, the new array is returned.
+In the end, when the iteration is over, the new array is returned.

 So the “checkOdd” is operating on another function, “add” that is passed as a parameter to it.
-Thus, it is a higher-order function.
+Therefore, it is also considered a higher-order function.